-In these situations, the Dean of Campus Operations will normally activate Campus Emergency Response Teams.
+In these situations, the Campus Safety Officer will normally activate Campus Emergency Response Teams.
 Once initial notification and evacuation are complete, await further guidance from Spartan Campus Security or ERT members will be relaying directions to school supervision.

 Law enforcement will conduct a thorough bomb search.
 Spartan's staff and faculty are only to make a cursory inspection of their area for suspicious objects and report the location of any found items.